4 Best Tennis Racquets for Control (2022)

 Stability and control of the racquet is a top notch as it’s weight that is always helpful for return and at net.

-The 18×20 string pattern offers a overall better control than the 16×19 pure strike.
+The 18×20 string pattern offers overall better control than the 16×19 pure strike.

-Overall it has a nice blend of power, spin and control, which allowing you to confidently go for a variety of shots from all areas of the court.
+Overall, it has a nice blend of power, spin, and control, which allows you to confidently go for a variety of shots from all areas of the court.

 Who’s This Racquet For

-If you’re an aggressive baseliner who’s looking for a most control oriented racquet in the pure strike racquets than whatever you don’t find in pure aero or pure drive racquets then considering this pure strike 98 18×20 is worth it.
+If you’re an aggressive baseliner who’s looking for a most control oriented racquet in the pure strike racquets than whatever you don’t find in pure aero or pure drive racquets then considering this Babolat Pure Strike 98 18×20 is worth it.

 This is a frame that is best suited for aggressive players, especially those who like to hit flat backhands or flat winners.

-The PureStrike 98 is best suited for intermediate to advanced players.
+The Babolat PureStrike 98 is best suited for intermediate to advanced players.

 Who’s This Racquet Not For